 - 2 tablespoons tomato paste

 - 2 bay leaves

 Add oil to a large pot over high heat.

 Using a food processor, finely chop your carrots, zucchini, celery, and onion individually and add to the pot (alternatively grate or chop).
 Cook, stirring occasionally for 10 minutes or until you have some colour on your veggies.

 Once your veggies have some nice colour, add garlic and parsley and stir for one minute.
 Add wine and scrape the bottom of the pot to lift up any baked on bits.
 Reduce by half.

+Add minced beef and cook until starting to brown.
 Add passata, tomato paste, bay leaves, thyme and 1 cup of water.
 Simmer for 2 hours, stirring occasionally.
-Add more water if required.
+Add more water as required.

 Add lemon zest 30 minutes before removing from the heat.